-This course leads to a Postgraduate Certificate in Early Years Teaching (PGCert) that is accredited by the University of Sunderland.
+This course leads to a PGCE in Early Years Teaching that is accredited by the University of Sunderland.

 Please note that this course does not award Qualified Teacher Status (QTS), which you need to teach in any state-maintained school in England or Wales.

 From our previous cohorts successful graduates have moved to enhanced job roles, both within and out-with their existing workplace settings.
-Successful graduates from this programme have used their Masters level credits to gain entry to and accelerate their progress on Masters degree programmes both at the University of Sunderland and other international universities.
+Successful graduates from this course have used their Masters level credits to gain entry to and accelerate their progress on Masters degrees both at the University of Sunderland and other international universities.

 “After graduating when I have been to job interviews they have always been impressed by how much I have done and learned on teaching practices.”